xanmankey/FishingForPhish/docs/api.rst

 ===

 The following section provides examples and goes into more depth about using FishingForPhish.
-More examples and documentation will be added when time allows.
+More examples and documentation will be added when time allows, and similar documentation can be found in docstrings for classes and methods.
 The API examples are currently broken down into example code snippets (*which unfortunately aren't always  able to stand alone due to the reliance on other sections of the code, for example initialization*) and a simple combined example at the end of the documentation.

 startFishing